Blake Morgan LLP

 Blake Morgan LLP is a large full-service commercial law firm with offices in Cardiff, London, Manchester, Oxford, Reading and Southampton in the United Kingdom.
 It was formed in 2014 following a merger between the Cardiff-based Morgan Cole and the Portsmouth-based Blake Lapthorn.
 It employs approximately 415 lawyers and 145 other fee-earners.
 It has 130 partners.
 It is registered with the Law Society of England and Wales.

-Practice

-A number of practice areas deliver advice to clients in the public, private and insurance sectors.
-The firm specialises in advice to clients in the health & social care, education, retail and energy sectors.

-Blake Morgan's main practice areas include: